agrc/gis.utah.gov/sharing/process/index.md

 ## Submitting New Datasets

 ### SGID Index
+{: .text-left}

 1. Make sure your dataset meets the qualifications for being added to the SGID Index.
 1. Open a new issue using the "Add data to the SGID Index" template.
 1. Provide all the necessary information in the issue submission.
-   1. Dataset name
+   - Dataset name
-   1. Steward's name or agency
+   - Steward's name or agency
-   1. Steward's contact info
+   - Steward's contact info
-   1. Authoritative source
+   - Authoritative source
-   1. Dataset category
+   - Dataset category
-   1. Dataset description
+   - Dataset description
-   1. Link to dataset/resource
+   - Link to dataset/resource
 1. We will review the submission against the qualifications and reach out with any questions.
 1. Once we have resolved any questions or problems, we will add the dataset to the Index and close the submission issue.

 ### Open Data
+{: .text-left}

 1. Make sure your dataset meets the qualifications for being added to opendata.gis.utah.gov.
 1. Request access to the [Open Data Staging Group](https://utah.maps.arcgis.com/home/group.html?id=3d3bd0d238f24f45b2c4b84f1015a317) in ArcGIS Online.
 1. Open a new issue using the "Add data to Open Data" template.
 1. Provide all the necessary information in the issue submission.
-   1. Dataset name
+   - Dataset name
-   1. Steward's name or agency
+   - Steward's name or agency
-   1. Steward's contact info
+   - Steward's contact info
-   1. Authoritative source
+   - Authoritative source
-   1. Dataset category
+   - Dataset category
-   1. Dataset description
+   - Dataset description
-   1. Link to dataset/resource
+   - Link to dataset/resource
 1. Share your dataset to the Open Data Staging Group
 1. We will review the submission and your dataset against the qualifications (including AGOL metadata) and reach out with any questions.
 1. Once we have resolved any questions or problems, you will be invited to join the relevant Utah SGID group in ArcGIS Online (if you have not joined already).